 Applicants must meet the following entry requirements:

-Successful completion of MIT Diploma in Supply Chain Management; plus relevant work experience
+- Have successfully completed the MIT Diploma in Supply Chain Management (Level 5) plus relevant work experience

-Successful completion of MIT Diploma in Shipping and Freight; plus relevant work experience
+- Have successfully completed the MIT Diploma in Shipping and Freight (Level 5) plus relevant work experience

-Have English language competence to undertake this programme which is taught and assessed in English.
-Any applicants whose first language is not English may be required to provide evidence of an overall IELTS (Academic) band score of 6.0 (with no score below 5.5) or equivalent.
+- Have English language competence to undertake this programme, which is taught and assessed in English.
+Any applicant whose first language is not English must provide evidence of an overall IELTS (Academic) band score of 6.0 (with no score below 5.5) or equivalent.